lukaszcz/coqhammer/README.md

 Known bugs
 ----------

-Occasionally, the hammer tactic hangs or outputs a wrong reconstruction tactic.
+Occasionally, the hammer tactic hangs.
 The authors believe that this is due to an error in Coq's `timeout` tactical.

 Debugging
 ---------